Luornu Durgo: DC Rebirth

 In Doomsday Clock, Doctor Manhattan is revealed to have altered the timeline of the DC universe, erasing Triplicate Girl, the Legion of Super-Heroes, and the Justice Society of America from existence.
 The two groups are resurrected when Superman convinces Manhattan to restore the timeline.
 In Brian Michael Bendis' Legion of Super-Heroes reboot, the character is reimagined as possessing a pink, yellow, and blue color scheme.

 Powers and abilities

-Triplicate Girl has the ability to split into three identical bodies.
-When Triplicate Girl merges into one body, she gains the memories and knowledge that her divided selves obtained.
+Triplicate Girl has the ability to multiply into three identical bodies.
+When Triplicate Girl merges into one body, she gains the memories and knowledge that her multiple selves obtained.
 Furthermore, she is a master of the martial art of "Tri-Jistu", using her three bodies to maximize her fighting prowess.

 In the "Threeboot" and New Earth continuities, Triplicate Girl can create an unlimited amount of clones.

 As a member of the Legion of Super-Heroes, Luornu is provided a Legion Flight Ring, which allows her to fly and protects her from the vacuum of space and other dangerous environments.